 Know Your Audience

 One of the first things to consider with social media is identifying the audience you are trying to reach.
 Are you targeting professionals?
 Pumpers?
 Installers?
 County public health officials?
 Individual homeowners?
-Tailor your social media messages so you provide your audience with relevant tips, facts, and resources get out the core messages of SepticSmart Week.
+Tailor your social media messages so you provide your audience with relevant tips, facts, and resources to get out the core messages of SepticSmart Week.
 We encourage social media posts to link to the EPA Septic website at epa.gov/septic.
 When sharing a link to media content such as the new Quick Tip Videos, make sure the thumbnail to the video appears underneath the post.
 This makes viewing the video as simple as possible (and internal to the social media platform), as opposed to opening a new window to YouTube.
 For Twitter, tweets can be preloaded and posted at a determined date and time using the online tools (example: Hootsuite).
 For Facebook, posts can be scheduled for a date and time under posting options.

 Social Media MOU Partners Can Use During SepticSmart Week